palmarci/pebble-glucose-watchface/README.md

 Forks and PRs welcome.

-## Target platforms

-Mainly built for `flint` (Pebble 2 Duo) but I intend to make it look good on all Pebbles.

 ## Companion app

 This watchface uses a generic [Pebble Glucose Protocol](https://github.com/mortenfyhn/pebble-glucose-protocol), so it can be made to work with any data source.
 You need a companion app to send glucose data to the watch, via the Pebble app.
 Each companion app must be added to [`package.json`](package.json).